WebPlatformForEmbedded/lithosphere/README.md

 # Lithosphere :earth_americas:

-Lithosphere is providing infrastructure to help you build thunder firmware images.
-It's based on buildroot combined with external layers for added needed extra functionality.
-It
+Lithosphere is providing infrastructure to build thunder firmware images based on Buildroot.
+Buildroot is known to keep the process of creating embedded Linux systems simple.
+The key benefit of Lithosphere is that it is designed to be modular and extensible by using external layers.
+This keeps the custom changes needed for thunder away from the buildroot sources, making updating and maintaining images easy and clear.
+With a decent modern laptop it should take you about one hour, from cloning this repo, till a completed image with Thunder.

 ## Getting Started :rocket:
 To get started with Lithosphere, follow these steps: